finbourne/luminesce-sdk-python/sdk/docs/ViewManagementApi.md

 [Back to top](#) &#8226; [Back to API list](../README.md#documentation-for-api-endpoints) &#8226; [Back to Model list](../README.md#documentation-for-models) &#8226; [Back to README](../README.md)

 # **list_views**
-> List[ViewItem] list_views(show_all=show_all, reg_ex_filter=reg_ex_filter)
+> List[ViewItem] list_views(show_all=show_all, reg_ex_filter=reg_ex_filter, name_like_filter=name_like_filter)

-[EXPERIMENTAL] ListViews: List views which are visible to the current users
+[EXPERIMENTAL] ListViews: List views which are visible to the current user

- Lists all the views which you have access, some limited filtering is available.
+ Lists all the views which you have access to see.
 These come from directly from persisted files in the file system.
+Some limited filtering is available.
 The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden

 ### Example